dsuyu1/workflows-and-agents-with-langgraph/Part 1: Workflows/readme.md

 # Introduction to Workflows with LangGraph

 In this project, I build a workflow using LangGraph.
 I will use [this](https://youtu.be/mRx12jkugTE?si=48OSoke3ebptm8gn) tutorial from Venelin Valkov as a guide.
 However, my implementation is unique and is working as of today's date (11/1/2025).

-Feel free to skip forward to the end to see my final product!
+You can read the full documentation of the tutorial [here](https://www.mlexpert.io/academy/v1/ai-agents/langgraph-getting-started).

 ## Introduction